Salmandabbakuti/DecentStore/README.md

-**Application Demo Available at https://bcdevs.github.io/DecentStore/ **
+Application Demo Available at https://decentstore.netlify.com/
+>Note: Demonstration Only.
+Not For Production Use.
+Reserved.

 ##### Author